 Buyers Side Pricing

-Only Pay For What You Need Real Estate also offers mulitple options for the homebuyer.
-This lets homebuyers leverage the knowledge of a Local Church Falls Realtor while purchasing a home that is not listed in the MLS include homes being sold For Sale by Owner (FSBO).
+Only Pay For What You Need Real Estate also offers multiple options for the homebuyer.
+This lets homebuyers leverage the knowledge of a Local Falls Church Realtor while purchasing a home that is not listed in the MLS including homes being sold For Sale by Owner (FSBO).
 Below are the buyers side options:

 - You Found The House – Ready To Offer – .5% of the homes selling price